jidongxiao/networksecurity/labs/mitnick/README.md

 ## The Kevin Mitnick Attack

-**WARNING**: This is one of the most complicated labs, if you understand this lab and know what you are doing, you may be able to finish this lab in 20 minutes, if you don't really understand this lab and don't really know what you are doing, you may spend hours and still don't succeed.
-Be very very careful, make sure the command is correct, before you press enter to run the command, is the key to the success of this lab.
+**Note**: make sure you understand TCP 3-way handshake before you start this lab.
+The Kevin Mitnick attack is mainly about exploiting the TCP 3-way handshake process.
+See this [animation](https://jidongxiao.github.io/networksecurity/animations/tcp_3way_handshake/index.html) to know the basics about the TCP 3-way handshake.

 ### Requirements

 In this lab, we will demonstrate the Kevin Mitnick attack - a special case of the TCP session hijack attack.
 Instead of hijacking an existing TCP connection between victims A and B, the Mitnick attack creates a TCP connection between A and B first on their behalf, and then naturally hijacks the connection.
 Specifically, Kevin Mitnick created and hijacked rsh connections.
-In this lab, the attacker's goal is to create a file **/tmp/xyz** on the victim server machine.
+In this lab, the attacker's goal is to create a file **/tmp/xyz** on the victim server machine, and the content of this file will be "You are hacked!".

 ### Setup